 What is not Transferred?

 The "Seller" is not transferring the "Franchise" itself or the Franchise Agreement.
+Snap-on's intent to provide as similar a List of Calls as possible.
 If Snap-on approves the transfer, the "Buyer" will then enter into a new Franchise Agreement with Snap-on, which will run for a new term of 10 years.
 The "Buyer" will be able to use approved assets in the operation that new Snap-on Tools Franchise.
 Our Snap-on Regional Franchise Manager will provide the Buyer with our current Franchise Disclosure Document at your upcoming meeting.

 Snap-on will review the transaction and determine if it will exercise its right of first refusal within 30 days of submittal.
 If exercised, Snap-on will purchase the franchise business on the same terms as the proposed Buyer.
 Snap-on will not unreasonably withhold a consent to transfer, provided the conditions set forth in the Seller's franchise agreement are met.